balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 - Note: Before creating a container see the list of docker images

 ```
-# To see the list of docker images:
+# 1.To see the list of docker images.

 ubuntu@balasenapathi:~$ docker images
 REPOSITORY           TAG               IMAGE ID       CREATED        SIZE